Photo courtesy of Voyager

 10. Leña Brush Park

-Leña, meaning firewood in Spanish, centers its wood hearth as the focal point of the Brush Park restaurant.
+Leña, meaning “firewood” in Spanish, centers its wood hearth as the focal point of the Brush Park restaurant.
 Inspired by the cuisine and culture of Spain’s Catalan and Basque regions, the menu is a collaboration with the team behind Shelby and Coffee Down Under, executive chef Mike Conrad, executive sous chef Marcello Molteni, and pastry chef Lena Sareini.
-Anticipate a range of offerings from a pintxos menu to substantial main courses.
-Complementing the cuisine is an approachable wine list featuring Spanish selections, a specialty cocktail list, curated gin and tonic menu, and a low-alcohol beverage program highlighting sherry and vermouth.
+Anticipate a range of offerings from pintxos to substantial main courses.
+Complementing the food is an approachable wine list featuring Spanish selections, along with a specialty cocktail list with a gin and tonic section, and a low-alcohol beverage program highlighting Sherry and vermouth.

 11. Voyager Ferndale

-Chef Ray Garrett’s menu at the award-winning seafood restaurant and oyster bar, mirrors the coastal vibe, harmonizing familiar favorites with original creations — all with a steadfast commitment to great sourcing, sustainability, and seasonality.
+Chef Ray Garrett’s menu at this award-winning seafood restaurant and oyster bar mirrors the area’s coastal vibe, harmonizing familiar favorites with original creations — all with a steadfast commitment to great sourcing, sustainability, and seasonality.
 Those nearby know the real drill: As the sun begins to dip, belly up to the bar for a happy hour filled with rum punches and 2-buck-shucks (aka oysters).

 13. Flyleaf Grosse Pointe Farms